-Picture taken at the March 2018 meeting on the occasion of Ashis Gorecia (P1998-2004) being installed as the new Master of the Old Aldenhamian Lodge 4884.
-Ashis took over the role from John Westmore (SHE1970-1974) whom held the post of Master for a 2-year period.
+Picture taken at the March 2020 meeting on the occasion of Jay Thakrar ( Riding's 2000-2005) who was proclaimed as Master of the Old Aldenhamian Lodge 4884.
 The Lodge meets four times each year, in central London.

-After the March 2018 Installation meeting, members and guests dined in the wonderful atmosphere of the RAF Club, Piccadilly.
-A very jolly occasion supported by the Public School Lodge Council community.
+After the meeting, members and guests dined in the wonderful atmosphere of the RAF Club, Piccadilly.
+A very jolly occasion supported by the Public Schools Lodge Council community.

 The practice of freemasonry goes back many centuries.
 Its function and purpose was, and is, to raise funds and undertake charitable work in the community.
 It does so in a self-effacing way without the glare of publicity and in this quiet way "modern" freemasonry has evolved from the early cathedral guilds most notably since the 18th century.
 In a society that is hungry for public acclaim where everyone is "famous for 15 minutes" this modest approach to life has often been misunderstood and freemasonry has been accused of being a secret society.
 It wasn't and isn't!